Usmannooh/GADA/README.md

 #  Important Notice

- This code is **directly associated with our manuscript submitted to the _Wiley ExpertSystems**.
+ This code is **directly associated with our manuscript submitted to the _Computer Methods and Programs in Biomedicine**.
 If you use this repository in your research, **please cite the corresponding paper** (see citation section below).
 We encourage transparency and reproducibility in medical AI.
 This repository provides **full implementation**, **setup instructions**, and **evaluation tools** to replicate our results.